neams-th-coe/cardinal/doc/content/source/tallies/scores_triggers.md

 support active batch termination through a relative error indicator, which can be enabled by setting `tally_trigger` to `rel_err` for each score in the tally.
 Scores which do not need to control active batch termination can have a value of `none` set.
 If enabled, an appropriate relative error must be set for each score in `tally_trigger_threshold`.

+Certain aspects of tally results can be output as auxiliary variables to the mesh:

+- `unrelaxed_tally`: unrelaxed tally; this will append `_raw` to the tally name and output to the mesh mirror
+- `unrelaxed_tally_std_dev`: unrelaxed tally standard deviation; this will append `_std_dev` to the tally and output to the mesh mirror